-- the structural elements described in the Section The Structure of the Thesis cannot be identified - the balance between certain parts of the paper is disrupted (e.g. The topic suggested by the title constitutes a small portion of the paper) - the paper uses the scientific work or text of someone else without referring to the original author (plagiarism) - the paper relies on only one piece of literature for several pages (even if it is indicated in the Bibliography) - the paper contains basic misunderstandings and mistakes of the subject - the paper's volume is significantly different compared to the requirements - the paper contains basic grammatical, spelling, stylistic and/or editorial mistakes that can disturb the understanding of the topic
+- the structural elements described in the Section The Structure of the Thesis cannot be identified - the balance between certain parts of the paper is disrupted (e.g. The topic suggested by the title constitutes a small portion of the paper) - the paper improperly uses the scientific work or text of someone else without referring to the original author (plagiarism) - the paper relies on only one piece of literature for several pages (even if it is indicated in the References) - the paper contains basic misunderstandings and mistakes of the subject and gravely misinterprets the utilized literature. - the paper's volume is significantly different compared to the requirements - on a larger scale the paper contains basic grammatical, spelling, stylistic and/or editorial mistakes that can disturb the understanding of the text